dhondta/rpl-attacks/README.md

 - **`run_all`**`:simulation-campaign-json-file`

-> This will the simulation campaign.
-See ``./templates/experiments.json`` for simulation campaign JSON format.
+> This will run the entire simulation campaign.

 - **`setup`**

-> This will setup Contiki, Cooja nad upgrade msp430-gcc for RPL Attacks.
+> This will setup Contiki, Cooja and upgrade `msp430-gcc` for RPL Attacks.

 - **`status`**

-> This will the status of current multi-processed tasks.
+> This will show the status of current multi-processed tasks.

 - **`test`**